Andrea Kish and tomato

 Master Gardener Program

-What is the Cornell University Master Gardener Volunteer Program?Master Gardeners are a group of volunteers trained by Cornell Cooperative Extension to perform community outreach in horticulture and gardening.
-The mission of Cornell University's Cooperative Extension Master Gardener Volunteer Program is to extend research-based horticultural information to the communities of Westchester County.
-Volunteers attend an intensive 75 hour training course over a 10 week period followed by a 100 hour volunteer commitment over the next two years.
-Most Westchester County Master Gardener volunteers remain active for many years.
-The Master Gardener Training is not a credential or formal certificate program.
+Master Gardener Volunteers are a group of volunteers trained by Cornell Cooperative Extension to perform community outreach in horticulture and gardening.
+The mission of Cornell University's Cooperative Extension of Westchester Master Gardener Volunteer Program is to extend research-based horticultural information to the communities of Westchester County.
+Volunteers attend an intensive 75 hour training course followed by a 100 hour volunteer commitment over the next two years.
+Most CCE Westchester Master Gardener volunteers remain active for many years after they complete their initial volunteer commitment.
+The Master Gardener Volunteer training is not a credential or formal certificate program.

-How do Master Gardeners volunteer their time?Master Gardeners conduct public outreach through:
+Master Gardeners conduct public outreach through:

-• Answering gardening questions at local farmers’ markets and other events
+• Answering gardening questions at local farmers’ markets and other events.

-• Maintaining demonstration gardens at various locations throughout the county
+• Maintaining demonstration gardens at various locations throughout the county.

-• Mentoring and giving technical guidance to school gardens and youth groups
+• Mentoring and giving technical guidance to school gardens and youth groups.

 What subjects does the training program cover?